mbharatk/MLOPS-Notes/Notes.md

     run the "python flask_simple_regression_service.py" again

-#### use the following commands in jupyter-lab to check how the generated ip address works
+#### use the following commands in jupyter-lab python notebook to check how the server responds to the requests

     import requests